centeractive/koia/README.md

 ## How it works

 Data is loaded from files (CSV, Excel or JSON) to the browser's IndexedDB or a local CouchDB through Koia itself or it may be written to it by a third party program.
-Uploaded data from an individual file are represented by a **scene**.
+Uploaded data from an individual file is represented by a **scene**.
 You can switch between different scenes as you please to create diagrams based on different data.

 The data can be viewed, filtered and sorted in a **raw data table** or it may be refined and displayed as **charts, relationship graphs, summary or pivot tables** with a few mouseclicks.
-To gain insights into your data, Koia offers a variety of chart types such as: Pie charts, donut charts, bar charts, line charts, area charts, scatter charts and sunburst charts.
+To gain insights into your data, Koia offers a variety of chart types such as: Pie charts, doughnut charts, bar charts, line charts, area charts, scatter charts and sunburst charts.

 Besides simply visualizing data, Koia also features **time and value filters** to present a closer look at diagrams and the numbers behind them.